---

 ### What is the difference between GPTBot and OAI-SearchBot?

-**GPTBot is OpenAI's training crawler used to build LLM weights, while OAI-SearchBot is a grounding fetcher used for real-time citations in ChatGPT.** GPTBot provides zero referral traffic because its data feeds backend model intelligence, whereas OAI-SearchBot retrieves real-time content to ground answers and drive citations to your site.
+**GPTBot is a training crawler used to build LLM weights, while OAI-SearchBot is a search grounding fetcher used for real-time citations in ChatGPT.** GPTBot provides zero referral traffic as it feeds backend intelligence, whereas OAI-SearchBot retrieves live content to answer user queries and generate links back to your site.

-### Can AI crawlers read websites built with React or Vue?
+### Can AI crawlers read React or Vue websites?

-**Most AI crawlers cannot read websites built with React or Vue because they do not execute client-side JavaScript.** Analysis of over 1.3 billion fetches shows that bots like ChatGPT and Claude only see the initial HTML shell, meaning sites must use server-side rendering (SSR) or dynamic rendering to be visible to AI engines.
+**Most AI crawlers cannot read websites that rely on client-side rendering because they do not execute JavaScript.** Analysis of over 1.3 billion fetches shows that bots from OpenAI, Anthropic, and Perplexity see only the initial HTML shell; the fix requires server-side rendering (SSR) or dynamic rendering to serve pre-rendered content to AI user-agents.

 ### How does AI Search Optimization differ from traditional SEO?

-### How does Mersel AI compare to Tryprofound or Athenahq?
+### How does Mersel AI compare to Semrush or Profound?

 ## Related Pages